rpatel3001/docker-satdump/README.md

       - /var/log:size=64M
     environment:
       - TZ=America/New_York
-      - ENABLE_ACARS=external
-      - MIN_LOG_LEVEL=3

-  acars_router:
-    image: ghcr.io/sdr-enthusiasts/acars_router:latest
-    container_name: acars_router
-    restart: always
-    environment:
-      - TZ=America/New_York
-      - AR_SEND_UDP_ACARS=acarshubsat:5550
-    tmpfs:
-      - /run:exec,size=64M
-      - /var/log
+      - ENABLE_IMSL=external

 ```

 The above setup is intended to decode Inmarsat 4F3 98W from an rtl_tcp stream at 10.0.0.114:7373.
 To directly use an RTL-SDR instead, uncomment the `cgroup` and `/dev` lines and switch which `RUN_CMD` line is commented.
 You may need to change the `--source_id` if you have more than one RTL-SDR.

 `vfo.json` contains the frequencies and decoder pipelines being used.
-You'll note that they are not exact due to an approximately 3.11 kHz frequency error in my RTL-SDR.
+You'll note that they are not exact due to an approximately 3.8 kHz frequency error in my RTL-SDR.
 You will likely need to look at a waterfall and adjust these values based on your specific device.
-They may even need tuning as ambient temperature changes.
+They may even need tuning as ambient temperature or the tuned center frequency changes.
+I have since bought a Nooelec SMArt XTR which does not require any offset.

 ```
 {